Paint a Room

 Step 4.
 Paint the First Coat

 Okay, let's roll - ceiling first, then walls.
 When painting a ceiling you can either use an extension pole that is attached to a roller, or set up scaffolding.
-Pour EasyCare® latex paint into the paint tray and coat your roller.
+Pour EasyCare® Ultra Premium latex paint and primer in-one into the paint tray and coat your roller.
 Paint widthwise in 6-ft. square sections, using a zigzag pattern of overlapping "W" strokes.
 Move from right to left, then left to right, spreading evenly with horizontal strokes.

 "Feather" (apply less pressure to) the edges of the squares to eliminate overlapping lines between each section.
 To ensure even coverage, use light strokes to re-roll across the ceiling and from bottom to top of each wall.
 If your paint has a flat finish, you don't need to blend.
 Otherwise, paint over the entire surface (for very large areas, do two square sections at a time) with one-directional, overlapping, non-diagonal strokes once again.